code-obos/public-frontend-modules/README.md

 # OBOS public frontend modules

-This a monorepo of modules and components that enhances or is built on top of the core components in [Grunnmuren, OBOS' design system](https://github.com/code-obos/grunnmuren).
+This a monorepo of OBOS' open source frontend modules.

 ## Packages